 In clinical terms, this kind of stalker is termed "love obsessional."
 "These are people who live lonely, destitute lives without meaning," explains psychologist Dr. Michael Zona.
 "By attaching themselves to some person that comes into their home every night, they can get meaning out of life."

-The preferred victim, Zona says, is not a stunning beauty, but a Girl Next Door type, a woman who appears sweet, approachable, and engaging.
-In the mind of a delusional stalker, it might not seem implausible that such a woman might want to be in a relationship with him.
-Particularly when stations go out of their way to market their on-air talent as "Your Friends at Channel 7" or "Your Home Town News Team."
+The preferred victim, Zona says, is not a stunning beauty, but a "girl next door" type, a woman who appears sweet, approachable, and engaging.
+In the mind of a delusional stalker, it might not seem implausible that such a woman might want to be in a relationship with him—particularly when stations go out of their way to market their on-air talent as "Your Friends at Channel 7" or "Your Home Town News Team."
 Kam Carman, a mid-day news anchor at WJBK near Detroit, was stalked for four years by a man who woke every day to a billboard touting her newscast outside his window.
 "His messages got stranger and stranger," Karman recalls.
-"Until he started saying he was going to blow my fucking head off."
+"Until he started saying he was going to blow my f*cking head off."